 The Community Planning + Visualization Lab uses a Biophilic Urbanism lens to explore the connection between people and their social, natural, and built environments and how the connection influences the planning process for healthy, climate-resilient, and equitable communities, with a focus on the nexus of land, water, and food.

-Using a sustainability lens, we examine how the nexus of land, water, and food play a role in spatial planning and community planning.
+We examine how the nexus of land, water, and food play a role in spatial planning and community planning to make communities sustainable.
 In particular, we are interested in the ways community resilience is influenced by spatial distributions and prioritization processes of green and blue infrastructure (e.g., green stormwater management projects, parks, greenways, community gardens, urban farms) at the neighborhood, urban, and regional scales.
 We use “spatial planning models” that integrate ecological and socioeconomic indicators and consider triple bottom line community benefits (e.g., social, environmental, and economic benefits).

 We apply an innovative combination of participatory planning tools and geospatial or other digital technologies in spatial planning, community engagement, and community capacity building efforts, with a specific focus on participatory and mixed-methods approaches with GIS, geodesign, and geo-visualization.